 Horizon 2020 Fellowship Programmes:

-- EDGE, Cutting Edge Training – Cutting Edge Technology, operated by Amber, ADAPT & CONNECT Centres @ Trinity College Dublin.
+- EDGE, Cutting Edge Training – Cutting Edge Technology, operated by Amber, ADAPT & CONNECT Centres at Trinity College Dublin.

-- MedTrain, Career Development and Mobility Fellowships in Medical Device Research and Development, operated by Cúram Centre @ National University of Ireland Galway
+- MedTrain, Career Development and Mobility Fellowships in Medical Device Research and Development, operated by Cúram Centre at National University of Ireland Galway

 - Career-FIT, Career Development Fellowships in the National Technology Centre Programme, operated by Enterprise Ireland.